Images

 <survey>_<datarelease>_facility_meta.txt

-This file should contain the following columns
+This file should contain the following columns:

-name(required=True, type=char, max_limit=100)
+name(required=True, type=string, max_limit=100)

 Facility name.
 Use only alphanumeric characters.
 This must be unique per data release.